5404P - Family Leave Procedure

 Exhaustion of Intermittent Leave

 Once Family Leave is exhausted or no longer needed, absences will be counted as occurrences.
-Should an employee exceed the estimated time away from work provided in his or her medical certification, he or she will be required to submit medical documentation or an updated Certification of Health Care Provider form to support the additional leave.
+Should an employee exceed the estimated time away from work provided in their medical certification, they will be required to submit medical documentation or an updated Certification of Health Care Provider form to support the additional leave.
 If the need for more leave is protected under the Family Leave, the absences will not be counted as occurrences.
 Absences under this Regulation must be related to the serious health condition according to the Certification of Health Care Provider form.
 Utilizing Family Leave for reasons not related to the certification(s) is not permitted

 FMLA leave will run concurrently with an employee’s available sick leave.
 Once any applicable illness/injury leave and personal leave is exhausted, the remainder of any Family Leave under this Regulation will be unpaid.
 If an employee is eligible for vacation, use of accrued vacation is optional to the employee, but also runs concurrent with their Family Leave.
 Illness/injury, vacation, and holiday time accruals cease when the employee moves to an unpaid status.

-If the employee fails to return from Family Leave, due to reasons within his or her control, the District may deduct from any sums owed to the employee for all health insurance premiums paid during the leave.
+If the employee fails to return from Family Leave, due to reasons within their control, the District may deduct from any sums owed to the employee for all health insurance premiums paid during the leave.
 Any amount not received by deduction, the former employee must reimburse directly to the District

 Upon returning from Family Leave, the employee is entitled to be restored to the same position that the employee held when the Family Leave started or to an equivalent position with equivalent benefits, pay and other terms and conditions of employment.